areebahmeddd/MCP-Box/docs/INSTALL.md

 ## 7) Troubleshooting

 - Missing env: ensure `.env` is present with the variables above.
-- AWS permissions: verify bucket exists and IAM creds allow GetObject/PutObject on `S3_METADATA_KEY`.
+- AWS permissions: verify bucket exists and IAM creds allow GetObject/PutObject for the bucket.
 - Sonar scanner: requires `sonar-scanner` on PATH; set `SONAR_TOKEN` and `SONAR_ORGANIZATION`.
-- ggshield/Bandit: install those tools if you plan to run those scans.
+- ggshield/Bandit CLIs: install these tools if you plan to run those scans (`ggshield`, `bandit` in PATH).

 ## 8) Uninstall / Clean up